wbadart/angular-express-boilerplate/README.md

 # Angular Express Boilerplate
 This boilerplate is meant to help you get your MEAN app off the ground fast.
 It comes with a robust gulpfile with a series of tasks to make building your app a snap.
+Here's a link to MongoDB in case you don't already have it: [https://www.mongodb.com/download-center](https://www.mongodb.com/download-center)

 ## Quickstart